redbonzai/laravel-permy/readme.md

 ---
 ## Installation
->The beginning of a beautiful friendship (with cheezy music in the background)
+>The beginning of a beautiful friendship (with cheesy music in the background)

 Require via composer
 ```shell```shell